snowplow-archive/snowplow.github.com/_posts/2014-06-20-snowplow-java-tracker-0.2.0-released.md

 <h2><a name="constructor">1.
 Tracker constructor</a></h2>

 One of the TrackerC constructors seemed unnecessary so we decided to remove it.
-The only way to construct a Tracker object is with the following signature:
+The only way to construct a Tracker object now is with the following signature:

 {% highlight java %}
 public TrackerC(String collector_uri, String namespace, String app_id, boolean base64_encode, boolean contracts)